f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 Upgrading a Chassis Partition via the webUI
 -----------------------------------------

 Upgrade of chassis partitions is performed from the system controller webUI **Partition Management** screen.
 You must first select the checkmark next to the chassis partition you wish to upgrade and then click **Edit**.
 You’ll now be able perform either a **bundled** or **unbundled** software upgrade of the chassis partition.
-At this time a bundled upgrade using the ISO image is recommended.
+Currently, a bundled upgrade using the ISO image is recommended.
 Once you click **Save**, the partition will be brought offline and back online after the upgrade.
 All tenants will be suspended during this time so an outage will occur for this chassis partition only.

 .. image:: images/velos_software_upgrades/image8.png
   :align: center